firstcontributions/first-contributions/sourcetree-macos-tutorial.md

 <img style="float: right;" src="assets/sourcetree-1-main.png" alt="SourceTree Main" />

 From here, you want to click on Remote.
 If this is the first installation, then you likely haven't connected your GitHub account yet.
-Do so by clicking the "Connect Button".
+Do so by clicking the **Connect** button.

 <img style="float: right;" src="assets/sourcetree-2-main-connect.png" alt="SourceTree Connect" />